-Annie Glenn, widow of U.S. Sen. John Glenn, dies at 100
+Annie Glenn, famed widow of U.S. Sen. John Glenn, dies at 100

-COLUMBUS, Ohio (AP) — Annie Glenn, the widow of astronaut and U.S. Sen. John Glenn and a communication disorders advocate, died Tuesday of complications from COVID-19.
+COLUMBUS, Ohio (AP) — Annie Glenn, wife of the late astronaut and U.S. Sen. John Glenn who overcame a childhood stutter to become an advocate for others with speech disorders, died Tuesday of complications from COVID-19.
 She was 100.

+n this Dec.
+16, 2016 file photo, Annie Glenn arrives to view the casket of her husband famed astronaut John Glenn as he lies in honor, in Columbus, Ohio.
+Glenn, the widow of astronaut and U.S. Sen. John Glenn and a communication disorders advocate, died Tuesday, May 19, 2020, of COVID-19 complications at a nursing home near St. Paul, Minn., at age 100.
+(AP Photo/John Minchillo, File)

-Glenn died at a nursing home near St. Paul, Minnesota, said Hank Wilson, a spokesman for the Glenn College of Public Affairs at The Ohio State University.
+Glenn died at a nursing home near St. Paul, Minnesota, where she'd moved in recent years to be near her daughter, said Hank Wilson, a spokesman for the Glenn College of Public Affairs at The Ohio State University.

+NASA Administrator Jim Bridenstine also announced Glenn's death, the latest among centenarians succumbing rapidly to the new coronavirus.

-At the time of John Glenn's death in 2016, the two had been married 73 years.
-She had moved out of the apartment they shared in Columbus in recent years and gone to live with her daughter, Lyn, according to Wilson.
+John Glenn died in 2016 following an extraordinary career that included serving as a Democratic U.S. senator from Ohio.
+At the time of his death, the two had been married 73 years.

 Annie Glenn was thrust into the spotlight in 1962, when her husband became the first American to orbit Earth.
 She shied away from the media attention because of a severe stutter.